-Tellers' chart A form used by tellers for recording votes, which should be used in secret ballots.
-Terms of reference The definition of the powers and duties of a committee or sub-committee drawn up by the body which appoints it or laid down in the rules.
+Terms of reference The definition of the powers and duties of a committee or sub- committee drawn up by the body which appoints it or laid down in the rules.
 Trustee Members of the NFWI Board, Federation Board or WI Committee are all charity trustees.
 Please refer to the Charity Commission for more information on the basic duties of a charity trustee.
 Unanimous A resolution carried unanimously when all voters present have voted in favour.
 WI Adviser A member appointed by the Federation.
-Most Advisers operate within their own federation but there is scope to operate across federations.
-She is the main contact for WIs and her role is to form and suspend WIs and supervise their enlargement and provide ongoing support to WIs.
+Most Advisers operate within their own federation but there is scope to operate across federations She is the main contact for WIs and her role is to form and suspend WIs and supervise their enlargement and provide ongoing support to WIs.
 WI Life The membership magazine of the WI, delivered direct to each member and WI Supporter Plus eight times a year.
 A digital version is available on My WI.
-For members with visual impairments, registered blind or with dyslexia, an audio version is available on request by emailing wilife@nfwi.org.uk www.thewi.org.uk
+For members with visual impairments, registered blind or with dyslexia, an audio version is available on request by emailing wilife@nfwi.org.uk